mac-comp240/activities_3-mem/1-locality/README.md

 | sumarraycols.c | 2-d matrix manipulation with poor locality        |
 | sumarray3d.c | 3-d matrix manipulation with varying degrees of good and poor locality       |

-We have added a new type of file that is used a great deal in C programming.
-It is called `timing.h`.
-Files ending in .h in C code are designed to be included in .c code files.
-So far, you have included these .h files, such as stdio.h, because they are from libraries built into the language.
-In this case, we are using one as if it was written by you as a programmer.
-On many C software development teams, there are a certain core set of these .h files that are shared within the team for different reasons.
-One reason is that the file contains utility functions that can be used over and over, routinely in various code files that comprise a project.
+We are including a helper file called `timing.h` in these C files.

+### Terminology: .h files

+>Files ending in .h are designed to be included in .c code files.
+So far, you
+>have included library .h files, such as stdio.h, that are built into the
+>language.
+In this case, we are using one as if it was written by you as a
+>programmer.
+On many C software development teams, there are a certain core set
+>of these .h files that are shared within the team for different reasons.
+One
+>reason is that the file contains utility functions that are used routinely in a
+>project.
 This `timing.h` file falls into this category.

 We often wish to determine how long certain portions of our code take to run, so that we can determine how efficient it is and whether certain updates we make